 The right heater will have 3 watts for every gallon in your tank (a 10-gallon tank needs a 30-watt heater).
 All heaters will have a mark showing how high the water level should be.
 If the water level gets too low, the heater will work harder to heat the water, leaving it susceptible to a breakdown.

 Therefore, not only should you invest in the highest quality heater possible, you should have a way to check the temperature besides the heater's thermostat.
-The thermostat only tells you the temperature the heater is “trying” to reach.
+The thermostat only tells you the temperature the heater is working to reach.
 Aquarium thermometers are typically cheap and reliable.
 Find one that's easy to read and check it daily.

+Also, filters and water pumps are needed on a neon tetra tank.
 No matter what heater you have, it can't do its job without the water circulation from your filter.
 Circulation keeps different areas of the tank at the same temperature.
 Familiarize yourself with your filter's instructions regarding how (and how often) to clean it.

 If your heater breaks or the power goes out, cover the tank with towels and blankets to insulate it and add warm water as needed.
 If you don't realize there is a problem until the temperature is well below 75 degrees, do not immediately add hot water.
 Add warm water a little bit at a time to bring the temperature up gradually.

-Dim light also keeps them calm while showing off their colors.
-Use the light for between 8 and 10 hours daily.
-Keep the water at a pH of 6.8.
+Dim light also keeps neon tetras calm while showing off their colors.
+Keep the light on for 8 to 10 hours daily.
+Maintain the water at a pH of 6.5 (or 5.5 to 7).
 Place stones and live plants to give them shelter from direct light.
 Include plants both floating on the surface and planted in the substrate (the material on the floor of the tank).
 Some substrates are better for plants than others.
 Consult with your aquarium shop on all aspects of your tank before purchasing tetras.